katawful/oblivion-lang-ref/markdown/expressions/math.md

 not be used when working with new code.

 ## SquareRoot
-language-reference formatting- think about formatting for aliases here
 Returns the square root of the argument.

 `(SquareRoot:float) SquareRoot arg:float`